In Vitro Fertilization (IVF)

 occurs within the fallopian

-tube, which joins the uterus (womb) to the ovary.
+, which joins the uterus (womb) to the ovary.
 However,

 in IVF the union occurs in a laboratory after eggs and sperm